 Submission of a thesis for examination is at the sole discretion of a student.
 However, candidates should ensure that they follow the advice of supervisors when deciding whether or not to submit.
 The thesis must be submitted no later than the candidate's lapse date (last day of registration).

-For information regarding anonymisation, copyright, confidentiality, embargoes and intellectual property rights see Section 4.
+For information regarding anonymisation, copyright, confidentiality, embargoes and intellectual property rights see the Project Governance information provided on the Student Hub.

 2.1 Stages of the Examination Process